khaiwyon/materials/week_2/day_3/3_authorization.md

 - Now that' we've build our authentication module, it's time to add authorization.

-- Note that if you did not add a `role default` to `0`, you can set it now with generationg a rails migration file.
+- Note that if you did not add a `role default` to `0`, you can set it now with generating a rails migration file.

 - `rails g migration AddDefaultToUserRole`